After a career in performance arts at higher education, I now concentrate on developing some drama or action with clay.

 My work still focuses on social interaction and human movement but now the medium is porcelain, mostly wheel-thrown vessels.

-The oxidation fired works have naked porcelain exteriors, either polished or carved.
+These vessels have naked porcelain exteriors, either polished or carved.